dami-i/fsfs/README.md

 > [!NOTE]
 >
 > The default port is **5000**.
-If busy, it tries to find the next free port.
 >
-> It won't try to find a free port if specified via `-p` flag.
+> If busy, the app will attempt to find the next available port.
+>
+> However, if you specify a port using the `-p` flag, it will not search for an alternative.